MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/add-incoming-webhook.md

 # Create Incoming Webhooks

 An Incoming Webhook lets external applications to share content in Microsoft Teams channels.
 The webhooks are used as tools to track and notify.
 The webhooks provide a unique URL, to send a JSON payload with a message in card format.
-Cards are user interface containers that include content and actions related to a single topic.
+Cards are user interface containers that include content and actions related to a single article.
 You can use cards in the following capabilities:

 * Bots
 * Message extensions
 * Connectors

 > [!IMPORTANT]
-> You can choose to build notification bot Teams app other than incoming webhooks.
+> You can choose to build notification bot Teams app other than Incoming Webhooks.
 They perform similarly but notification bot has more functionalities.
 For more information, see [Build notification bot with JavaScript](../../sbs-gs-notificationbot.yml) or [incoming webhook notification sample](https://github.com/OfficeDev/TeamsFx-Samples/tree/dev/incoming-webhook-notification).
 To get started, download [Teams Toolkit](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension) now and explore.
 For more information, see [Teams Toolkit documents](../../toolkit/teams-toolkit-fundamentals.md).

 See the following video to learn how to create an Incoming Webhooks:
 <br>